 Mr. Russell is listed in Best Lawyers in America and Mid-South Super Lawyers.
 He is rated AV Preeminent by Martindale Hubbell, receiving a peer review rating of 5.0 out of 5.0.
-He has litigated cases in Tennessee, Kentucky, Mississippi, Louisiana, Alabama, North Carolina, Illinois, Georgia, Arkansas, and New York.
+He has litigated cases in Tennessee, Kentucky, Mississippi, Louisiana, Alabama, North Carolina, Illinois, Georgia, Texas, Arkansas, and New York.

-A noted writer and lecturer, Mr. Russell has taught at the Belmont University, Lambuth University, and the University of Tennessee, Martin.
+A noted writer and lecturer, Mr. Russell has taught at Belmont University, Lambuth University, and the University of Tennessee, Martin.
 He has published articles in the American Journal of Trial Advocacy, the University of Memphis Law Review, the Ohio Northern University Law Review, the Seton Hall Constitutional Law Journal, and Employee Rights Quarterly.
 His articles have been cited by courts, scholars, and in testimony before the United States Congress.